 If the overseas employer does not have a tax presence in the UK, the PAYE obligation may fall on a UK business.

 ITEPA 2003, s 689 can impose the PAYE obligation on:

 any UK agency where a worker is employed by or engaged via a non-UK company and works for a UK company

-From 6 April 2014, a UK intermediary who has made an‘arrangement’ with a UK business for the supply
+From 6 April 2014, a UK intermediary who has made an ‘arrangement’ with a UK business for

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.